Environmental, Social & Governance

 Philanthropy

-We believe that these four key components of our ESG programs enhance and elevate our brand presence and are aligned with the Company’s long-term strategic goals as a provider of luxury home furnishings.
+We believe that these four key components of our Corporate Responsibility programs enhance and elevate our brand presence, promote sustainable business growth, and are aligned with the Company’s long-term strategic goals as a provider of luxury home furnishings.

-In order to implement our ESG programs, we collaborate and work with a variety of third-parties, many of which are non-profit organizations that provide and/or monitor standards addressing various aspects of ESG concerns.
-We work directly with some of these organizations or we rely upon vendors that adhere to standards set by these kinds of third parties.
-Some of these third-party organizations that we rely upon as part of our ESG programs include among others, Habitat for Humanity, Good360, Benchmark International, Assent, GoodWeave, Label STEP and Fair Working Conditions.
+In order to implement our Corporate Responsibility programs, we collaborate and work with a variety of third-parties, many of which are non-profit organizations that provide and/or monitor standards addressing various aspects of Corporate Responsibility concerns.
+We work directly with some of these organizations or we rely upon vendors that adhere to standards set by these kinds of third-parties.
+Some of these third-party organizations that we rely upon as part of our Corporate Responsibility programs include among others, Habitat for Humanity, Benchmark International, Assent, GoodWeave, Label STEP and Fair Working Conditions.

 Sustainability

 We observe a number of practices that are designed to support environmental stewardship through sustainability.
-We seek to address environmental considerations through our programs, including issues related to deforestation, waste, energy use, recycling and conservation of resources used in building materials.
+We seek to address environmental considerations through our programs, including issues related to deforestation, waste, energy use, recycling and conservation of resources.

-We have strategically aligned our sustainability and environmental programs with the materials we use to make our products, the paper we use to print our Source Books and the iconic buildings we chose to renovate and restore as part of our portfolio of Design Galleries.
+We have strategically aligned our sustainability and environmental programs with the materials we use to make our products, the paper we use to print our Sourcebooks and the iconic and historical buildings we chose to renovate and restore as part of our portfolio of Design Galleries.

-We have pioneered a number of product collections that incorporate the use of reclaimed and repurposed wood from older buildings where these materials can be procured.
+We have pioneered a number of product collections that incorporate the use of reclaimed and repurposed wood.
 We also work with our vendors to support responsible wood sourcing practices and compliance with applicable regulations concerning the origin of new wood and other product inputs.

-Our proxy statement, as well as previous proxy statements, have also been printed with FSC Paper.
+Our RH proxy statement, as well as previous proxy statements, have also been printed with FSC Paper and Waterworks utilizes FSC paper for printing its bi-annual newspaper, Waterworks Made.

-We also promote a paperless alternative to Source Books through the presentation of our product assortment digitally.
-Our associates use iPads and other devices to showcase our product assortment to our customers in our Galleries.
+We also promote a paperless alternative to Sourcebooks through the presentation of our product assortment digitally.
+Our team members use iPads and other devices to showcase our product assortment to our customers in our Galleries.
 This service allows our customers to shop our entire merchandise assortment in our retail Galleries.

-We work closely with our delivery network, distribution centers, home office facilities teams, Galleries and Outlets to divert packaging, product and other forms of waste from landfills.
-We have instituted a number of other initiatives to reuse and repurpose materials in lieu of traditional waste practices.
+We work closely with our delivery network, distribution centers, Home Office facilities teams, Galleries and Outlets to divert packaging, product and other forms of waste from landfills.
+When possible, we reuse and repurpose packaging materials and donate products to minimize waste in landfills.

 In 2015, we established a program with Habitat for Humanity to donate products in support of this organization as part of our philanthropy and sustainability efforts.
-We donate merchandise to Habitat for Humanity that does not meet our "first quality" standards.
-These "second quality" and "third quality" products are thereby diverted from landfills.
+We donate to Habitat for Humanity merchandise that does not meet our “first quality” standards and these “second quality” and “third quality” products are diverted from landfills and used by Habitat for Humanity.
 Our program with Habitat for Humanity started in Tracy, California and now includes Galleries, Outlets and distribution centers across the U.S. and Canada.
 In 2019, Habitat for Humanity Greater Vancouver awarded RH a Community Donor Award as a Silver Level Donor.

-We require certain RH Baby & Child merchandise to have received GREENGUARD Gold certification, the highest level of certification under GREENGUARD, requiring that such products meet strict chemical emissions limits and screening procedures.
+Certain RH Baby & Child merchandise have received GREENGUARD Gold certification, the highest level of certification under GREENGUARD, requiring that such products meet strict chemical emissions limits and screening procedures.
+The GREENGUARD standard is used to determine emissions caused by Volatile Organic Compounds (VOCs) from building materials, finishes and furnishings.

 Waste & Packaging

-We work closely with our delivery centers, distribution centers, home office facilities teams, Galleries and Outlets to assist in finding resources and other options to help divert product and packaging waste from landfills.
-For example, we look for ways to divert products that do not meet our quality standards such as products that cannot be sold through our Galleries and Outlets as a result of damage or returns.
-These “second quality” and “third quality” products have been proactively donated through product diversion programs resulting in an estimated 660,000 pounds (330 tons) of waste diverted from landfills in 2019, an estimated 639,000 pounds (320 tons) diverted in 2020 and an estimated 537,440 pounds (269 tons) in 2021.
+We work closely with our delivery centers, distribution centers, Home Office facilities teams, Galleries and Outlets to assist in finding resources and other options to help divert product and packaging waste from landfills.
+For example, we look for ways to divert products that do not meet our quality standards, such as products that cannot be sold through our Galleries and Outlets as a result of damage or returns.
+These “second quality” and “third quality” products have been proactively donated through product diversion programs resulting in an estimated waste diverted from landfills, as shown below:

 2021